Jerome Taylor: Later career

 On 16 December 2007 he took a triple wicket maiden in the 1st T20I against South Africa at the Sahara Oval.
 He also won Jamaica Cricketer of the Year, on 3 December 2008, at the Jamaica Cricket Association's annual function held at the Courtleigh Auditorium in New Kingston.
 On 13 December 2008 Taylor scored 106, his maiden first-class hundred, in the 1st Test against New Zealand at the University of Otago Oval.
 With 17 fours and eight sixes, his 107 ball century came batting at number 8 in a 153 run partnership with Shivnarine Chanderpaul.
 He holds the record of the lowest Test batting average among players to have scored a century.
 On 8 February 2009 he picked up 5 for 11 in the second innings of the first test at Sabina Park, to help the Windies to resounding victory over England.
-Taylor went on to win an ESPNcricinfo award for the best bowling performance in Test Cricket for 2009.
+Taylor went on to win an Cricinfo award for the best bowling performance in Test Cricket for 2009.

 In September 2014 Taylor scored 40 and later picked up his 100th test wicket, dismissing Robiul Islam for a duck, with eventual second innings figures of 3 for 39 in the Windies' 296 run second test win over Bangladesh.
 This triumph at Saint Lucia's Beausejour Cricket Ground, capped off a 2-0 whitewash in the test series.
 On 11 October 2014 he claimed his 100th wicket in one day internationals, bowling Shikhar Dhawan for a duck.
 This came in the 2nd ODI of the Windies 2014 tour of India played at the Feroz Shah Kotla Ground.

 He later took career best figures of 6 for 47 in the first innings of the second and final test of Australia's 2015 tour of the Caribbean.

 On 23 September 2016, Taylor along with Dwayne Bravo, put together a 66 run partnership during the 1st T20I against Pakistan, played at the Dubai International Stadium in Dubai, United Arab Emirates.
 In so doing they both set the record for the highest ever 9th wicket partnership in T20I history.